-Why your commercial lease requires liability insurance
+Why your commercial lease requires tenant liability insurance

 Before you can move into a new office space or storefront, you’ll probably need to purchase commercial rental insurance.
-Most landlords require insurance coverage so they won’t have to cover the cost of an accident or injury at your business.
+Most landlords require liability insurance so they won’t have to cover the cost of an accident or injury at your business.

 Let's look at why your commercial lease probably requires you to carry insurance, and the types of business insurance that you may need.